SaarthShah/PowerOutagePredection/README.md

 <iframe src='Plots/final_model_f1_dist_train.html' width=800 height=320 frameBorder=0></iframe>

 The median F-1 score for our model is 0.8121542599123409, which is a significant improvement from our baseline model.
 The distribution of F-1 scores is also much more tightly clustered around the median, indicating that the model is more consistent and less likely to overfit.
+By adding more information to our model, we believe has helped in improving its performance.
+Additionally, we have also been able to reduce the overfitting of our model by finetuning the model using the GridSearch method.
+Combining these two methods our final model constintentely performs better than our baseline model.

 The difference between the median F-1 scores for training and test data is 0.0645304816198698, which is a small difference.
 This indicates that the model is not overfitting to the training data.